Glaucoma Stent Revision Surgery Guided by Intraoperative OCT

 Pressure was very elevated pre-operatively, with an IOP of 31mmHg in the right eye.
 To lower the risk of subconjunctival hemorrhage, the patient was started on oral acetazolamide.
 The surgeon also proceeded to bleb revision within a week after pre-treating with difluprednate.

-The surgical plan was to revise the old subconjunctival stent and place a new one if there was no flow, using the intraoperative OCT on the wound closure to determine if the implant was free of tenons.
+The surgical plan was to revise the old subconjunctival stent and place a new one if there was no flow, using the intraoperative OCT on the wound closure to determine if the implant was free of Tenon's tissue.

 Surgical approach

-Despite backflushing the device, and blowing through any clog in the stent through a firm injection, there still was no flow.
+Despite attempting to back-flush the device and blow through any clog in the stent through a firm injection, there still was no flow (Figure 2).
 As such, the decision was made to remove the stent to avoid two filtration procedures.
 The stent was removed very carefully given its fragility and brittleness.

 Disclaimer: Please note that off-label uses of products may be discussed.
 Consult with regulatory affairs for cleared indications for use in your region.
 The statements of the healthcare professionals included in this presentation reflect only their opinion and personal experience.
 They do not necessarily reflect the opinion of any institution with whom they are affiliated or Leica Microsystems.